ECC-Pilot/documentation/source/project/index.md

 # Project

-Infos about Project and EUGLOH Working Package - Campus Life
+Info's about Project and EUGLOH Working Package - Campus Life

 ```{todo}
 Describe the Project